5 Smart Things To Do After Graduation

-Graduation season is here, and you're getting ready to take that all-important walk across the state this month.
-Congratulations!
-You did that, but you're not done.
+Graduation season is here, and you're getting ready to take that all-important walk across the stage this month.
+Congratulations, you did that!
+But you're not done.
 If you don't have a job lined up already, you're not alone.
 While you work on that (or take some much-deserved time off) here are a few things you'll want to make sure you do while you figure out your next.

-Just because you're graduating doesn't mean your relationship with your educational institution has to be over the minute you walk off the stage with diploma in hand.
+Just because you're graduating doesn't mean your relationship with your educational institution has to be over the minute you walk off the stage with your diploma in hand.
 Make those student loan dollars work overtime!
-Put your campus career services center to use.
-There is plenty of information, support, job and internship leads, resume and job search assistance, and people resources like career coaches to help guide you in the right direction.
+One way to do that is to put your campus career services center to use.
+There is plenty of information, support, job and internship leads, resume and job search assistance and people resources like career coaches to help guide you in the direction that's best for you.

-It's now widely known that checking social media is a part of most companies pre-employment screening.
-If your social media pages hold evidence of how awesome your college life was, now's the time to take a trip down memory lane, or your timeline, and start deleting and untagging yourself from any images that won't serve you well should an employer come across them.
+It's now widely known that checking a job candidate's social media is a part of most companies pre-employment screening process.
+If your social media pages hold evidence of how awesome and over-the-top (not in a good way) your college life was, now's the time to take a trip down memory lane— your timeline— and start deleting and untagging yourself from any images that won't serve you well should a potential employer come across them.
 If there are wild and fun memories you want to hold onto, copy and paste them somewhere else, but get them off your social media.

-Check you privacy settings, and do so regularly, and test those settings from another computer to see if they're actually working.
-Keep in mind, though, that resourceful employers have ways to get around even privacy settings, so it's best to do a clean sweep, press delete, leave the posts that reflects your best self, and post new stuff that does the same.
+To protect yourself from missing out on any opportunities, check you privacy settings, do so regularly, and test those settings from another computer to see if they are actually working.
+Keep in mind, though, that resourceful employers have ways to get around privacy settings, so it's best to do a clean sweep, press delete, leave the posts that reflects your best self and post new stuff that does the same.

-Even with all of the adulating you'll be busy doing in the real world, social media makes the effort of keeping in touch easy.
-As time goes on, your old squad from school will take on leadership roles with top companies, and possibly start their own companies.
+Even with all of the adulting you'll be busy doing in the real world, social media makes the effort of keeping in touch easy.
+As time goes on, your old squad from school will take on leadership roles with top companies, and start their own companies.
 Today's BFF could be tomorrow's CEO!
-Celebrate their wins, both personal and professional.
-Keeping in touch and being genuine will keep you top-of-mind when past acquaintances are forming teams to take to the top with them.
+Celebrate their wins, both personal and professional and send flowers or fun bites to eat to celebrate their milestones.
+Keeping in touch and being genuine may keep you top-of-mind when past acquaintances are forming teams to take to the top with them.
 Co-founder anyone?

 Whether you have a job waiting for you upon graduation or not, start building a winning work wardrobe.
 Here's where that graduation gift money will come in handy!
 Put some of it to good use and make it work for you by investing in classic pieces that you can use again and again; pieces that will go the distance towards several power looks and style types no matter where you work.

-One book I love and think is a great resources for helping you build winning looks for work on a budget are Never Pay Retail Again: Shop Smart, Spend Less, and Look Your Best Ever by the late Daisy Lewellyn, and still the "Queen of Effortless Chic."
-Another fav, Your Ultimate Guide to Style: Tips, Tricks and Ideas for Getting Your Best Look Ever by the editors of People Style Watch.
+One book I love and think is a great resource for helping you build winning looks for work on a budget are Never Pay Retail Again: Shop Smart, Spend Less, and Look Your Best Ever by the late Style Expert Daisy Lewellyn, and still the "Queen of Effortless Chic."
+Another fav is Your Ultimate Guide to Style: Tips, Tricks and Ideas for Getting Your Best Look Ever by the editors of People Style Watch.